raymondadouglas/raymondadouglas.github.io/_posts/2024-04-28-virtue-as-soup-tasting.md

 The great sleight of hand in a lot of modern moral philosophy is that you neatly abstract away all the messy details and focus your analysis on a short summary of the problem, without context.

 Kant's approach in the metaphysics of morals gives criteria for judging specific maxims - how you act, and why - but it doesn't so much tell you which maxims might apply to a situation.
+Often there are several which point in different directions.

 Utilitarianism, and consequentialism more generally, tell you to crunch the numbers, and add up all the terms, but the hard part is figuring out what all the terms are, and the easy mistake of a naive conequentialist is not noticing all the second-order effects.